wrohdewald/restaround/README.rst

 Every profile is defined within its own directory.
 They are searched first in `~/.config/restaround` and then in `/etc/restaround`.
-If the same profile is defined in both places, the one in `/etc/restaround` is ignored.
+If the same profile is defined in both places: See Inheriting_.

-There is a profile named `default` which is always applied.
-One more profile can be specified which overrides or removes flags from the default profile.
-If you want to combine things, use the special file "direct" as described below.

 Definition
 ----------
 A profile is implemented as a directory.
 Most files in that directory correspond to a restic_ flag - same spelling.
+In restic_, however the positional flags sometimes have names which do not allow this like restic backup: ``FILE/DIR [FILE/DIR] ...``.
+In that case, say ``restaround help backup`` to see the name restaround wants, in this case ``filedir``.

 The full name can be built as follows:

   `[command] [no] [flag] [value] [value] ...`